Pure Beta-Alanine Powder - Top Quality with No Additives

 - Trexler, E. T., Smith-Ryan, A. E., Stout, J. R., Hoffman, J. R., Wilborn, C. D., Sale, C., … Antonio, J. (2015).
 International society of sports nutrition position stand: Beta-Alanine.
 Journal of the International Society of Sports Nutrition, 12, 30.

-1 The beneficial effect is obtained with a daily intake of 3g of creatine.
+1 The beneficial effect is achieved with a daily intake of 3 g of creatine.